k1ln/realtimejs/README.md

   <x-template x-name="site['view']" x-props="x['props']"></x-template>
 ```

-you can add props which will be changed if you write props in corresponding element attributes.
+You can add props which will be changed if you write props in corresponding element attributes.
 The same with x-repeat which you can use on each x-element.

 ```javascript